jgonz73/Power-and-the-Passion/README.md

  Running this code:
- Once files are downloaded (.R and .csv files), put them into a folder
+ Once files are downloaded (.R and .csv files), put them into a folder The appLate.R one has heatmaps
+ The app.R does not have heatmaps

  1.)
 Download R
  https://www.r-project.org/